wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 **Share Buttons by GetSocial.io** is a free WordPress plugin that enables you to track social shares on Wordpress.
 Provide beautiful wordpress sharing buttons, track how many shares were made in each post and see how much traffic and conversions each post generated.
 Optimize your SEO and social shares with GetSocial.

+<h4>Promocode for the PRO plan</h4>

+Use **33OFF_4LIFE** for 33% lifetime discount, limited to the first 100 ( only 27 left )

 GetSocial.io is the social media app-store for all your needs: **from awareness to conversion**.
 You can find more info about our product <a href="http://getsocial.io/?utm_source=wordpress_plugin">here</a>.
 In this plugin, you'll find the following features:

-Also, there's a tutorial on how to install this plugin in your Wordpress Account: <a href="http://blog.getsocial.io/add-social-sharing-buttons-wordpress/?utm_source=wordpress_plugin">How to add free Social Sharing Buttons on WordPress</a>

-<h4>Promocode for the PRO plan</h4>

-Use **33OFF_4LIFE** for 33% lifetime discount, limited to the first 100

 <h4>Social Apps</h4>